Joseph Phuong Nguyen

-Joseph Phuong Nguyen (born March 25, 1957) is a Canadian prelate of the Roman Catholic Church.
-On June 1, 2016, Nguyen became the Bishop-elect of the Diocese of Kamloops.
-Prior to his appointment, Nguyen held the post of Vicar General for the Archdiocese of Vancouver, second to Archbishop Miller.
+Joseph Phuong Nguyen (Vietnamese: Giuse Nguyễn Thế Phương; born March 25, 1957), is a Vietnamese-born Canadian Catholic prelate who has served as Bishop of Kamloops since 2016.
+He was previously vicar general for the Archdiocese of Vancouver.

 Background

-Born in Vietnam on March 27, 1957, Nguyen had the experience of growing up in a communist country that restricted the faith of its citizens.
-Nguyen felt a deep love for God from a young age, beginning minor seminary at age 11.
+Nguyễn Thế Phương was born in Vietnam on March 27, 1957.
+He experienced growing up in a communist country that restricted the faith of its citizens.
+Nguyen became a minor seminarian at age 11.
 When the communist government took control of Catholic institutions, Nguyen continued to live out his office and was imprisoned multiple times for training catechists.

 Emigration

 Nguyen realized that there would be no opportunity to be ordained a priest in Vietnam and secretly attempted to flee the country, nearly losing his life in the process.
 He was captured and imprisoned by the government, suffering torture and malnutrition from the hands of his oppressors.
 He escaped but was shortly thereafter injured in an auto accident, remaining in a coma for several months in the Philippines.
 He came to Canada in 1987 as a refugee and studied English as a second language, eventually being accepted at the Seminary of Christ the King in Mission.